Seagate/cortx/doc/ContributingToMotr.md

 Make sure build passes locally using [these steps](#compilation-and-running-unit-test) & commit your changes

-> $ git commit -m "Motr-componnt : Appropriate Feature/Change Description"
+> $ git commit -m "Motr-component : Appropriate Feature/Change Description"

 Check git log to see your commit, verify the author name